 This cover sheet and the attached form supersede all previous forms.

 - The SEF is not intended to be a means of ongoing regular support, but is for emergencies only.
 Assistance for emergencies will be limited to a minimum of three months apart.

 - A maximum of three grants will be allowed to any one person or family unit during enrollment at Regent University.

 - The maximum amount available per student or family unit is not to exceed $300.00 per request.

-- A student must be enrolled for at least one term before becoming eligible to receive a grant for the SEF.
+- A student must be currently enrolled and must have been enrolled for at least one subsequent semester prior before becoming eligible to receive a grant for the SEF.

 - Students requesting assistance for a second time are required to make an appointment to receive financial counseling.
-Contact Roger Cheeks, Director of Student Activities and Leadership, at 757-352-4486 or firstname.lastname@example.org to schedule a counseling appointment.
+The second request for assistance will not be considered until this financial counseling is received by the applicant.
+Please contact Amber Steele via telephone at 757.352.4927 or e-mail at firstname.lastname@example.org to arrange a financial counseling appointment.

-- The form must be filled out completely and in detail (unless the need is an immediate emergency financial crisis and the request is for not more than $50.00 - see Sections IV below).
+- The attached form must be filled out completely and in detail on both sides (unless the need is an immediate emergency financial crisis and the request is for not more than $50.00 - see Sections IV below).
 The complete form should be returned to the office of Student Services for evaluation by the SEF Committee.

 - After the completed application has been received, it will be considered by the SEF Committee.
 If necessary the applicant may be contacted for further information.
 The Regent University Central Financial Aid Office and Business Office may also be contacted to obtain additional financial information concerning the applicant.